.Let the Right one

 When I went to class, everyone started laughing.
 One of the bully boys started teasing my ponytail.
 Then all the class joined saying my mom most likely forgot that I was a boy and dressed me up as a girl.
 I sat down and hoped the teacher would start.
 Even the teacher was laughing.
 So much for the school not tolerating bullying.
 It was bad enough being called sissy and even fagot, but when I went out, David pulled down my trousers, so everyone could see that I was wearing girl panties!
 If there was ever a time I wanted the ground to swallow me, it was then!

 When I came home, I did not talk with mom; I went straight to my bed and cried.
 I felt so sorry for myself.
 After a while, I could feel a hand stroke my cheek.
 I shouted, “leave me alone Mom”, and I could hear her shout from the kitchen that she was not even near me.
-I opened my eyes and seem Sam there.
+I opened my eyes and seen Sam there.
 She told me to rest as she knew I had a hard day.
 I sobbed as I remembered how humiliating it was to stand in panties.
 I told her that I thought a lot about how I feel inside.
 Even when they humiliated me standing in panties, I did not feel like a boy.
 When I was not being humiliated, I liked my ponytail as it made me feel like a girl.
 I told her I must be like her; I must be a girl in a boy’s body.

 There it was.
 I was admitted that I was a sissy, and the word sissy did not sound like a bad word for me.
 I just recognised how I felt and told my best friend.
 The tears stopped as I felt peace.
 Bullies can tease or do what they want.
-I knew that who I was and meant to be.
+I knew that that I was and meant to be.
 The sudden peace and happiness I had from admitting this made me smile.
 Sam smiled and said my smile was pretty….

 Just them, mom opened the door.
 She had a policeman with her.
 I was in shock and babbled as I tried to explain why Sam was there.
 They could obviously not see her as mom explained to the police that I had an invisible friend.
 I wondered why they could not see Sam.
 She was standing right there.